primaryobjects/business-profile-form/README.md

 # Business Application Form Demo

-This project is a real-world demonstration of a business application form built with Angular.
+This project is a real-world demonstration of a business application form built with Angular 20.
 It showcases advanced CSS styling techniques and Angular Material UI components to create a modern, responsive, and user-friendly form experience.

 ## Project Overview